ZDNET: Consumer expansion

-In 1999, ZDNet also launched "Tech Life," a network of six consumer-focused tech sites intended to attract parents ("FamilyPC"), music listeners ("ZDNet Music"), gadget enthusiasts ("ZDNet Equip"), gamers ("ZDNet GameSpot") and basic users ("Internet Life" with Yahoo).
+In 1999, ZDNet also launched "Tech Life", a network of six consumer-focused tech sites intended to attract parents ("FamilyPC"), music listeners ("ZDNet Music"), gadget enthusiasts ("ZDNet Equip"), gamers ("ZDNet GameSpot") and basic users ("Internet Life" with Yahoo).

-It also launched "Computer Stew," a web-based comedy show about technology that featured John Hargrave and Jay Stevens, as well as the first ZDNet Holiday Gift Guide.
+It also launched "Computer Stew", a web-based comedy show about technology that featured John Hargrave and Jay Stevens, as well as the first ZDNet Holiday Gift Guide.

 On December 30, 1999, ZDNet launched a $25 million branding campaign in response to a $100 million advertising campaign launched by rival CNET.

 ZDNet's lead over the competition narrowed by 2000.
 Despite a record 10.7 million unique users in January, it managed only a 13 percent lead over the next competitor.
 By mid-2000, ZDNet had expanded to 23 countries in 14 languages on six continents.

-The CNET years: 2000 to 2007
+The CNET years: 2000–2007

 On July 19, 2000 CNET Networks (ZDNet's largest rival) announced that it would acquire ZDNET for about $1.6 billion.
 Some analysts thought that the merger of CNET and ZDNET would lead to redundancy in their product offerings, but research revealed that their target audiences had just 25 percent overlap.

 In 2001, Ziff Davis Media Inc. reached an agreement with CNET Networks Inc. and ZDNET to regain the URLs lost in the 2000 sale of Ziff Davis Inc, to Softbank Corp.

 In 2002, CNET Networks launched ZDNET sister site Builder.com, a site intended for enterprise software developers.
 On July 7, 2002, CNET Networks acquired Newmediary for its database of more than 30,000 enterprise IT white papers.
 ZDNET had integrated its services into its "Business & Technology" channel as early as January 2001.